Add your promotional text...

 Practicing Shaking Medicine Safely

-Safety Precautions are a vital and ongoing topic within our Shaking Medicine ecosystem.
+Safety Precautions are a vital and evolving topic within our Shaking Medicine ecosystem.
 I’m sharing our guidelines here to increase awareness and ensure everyone can practice therapeutic tremoring safely and effectively.
-Therapeutic tremoring, the focal point of Shaking Medicine founded by Dr. Keith Motes, is a somatic healing practice that releases stress, anxiety, and trauma while promoting nervous system regulation.
-This practice is generally very safe, and most people can handle standard class lengths (20-40 minutes).
-However, we recommend a “less is more” approach for sustainable benefits.
-For those with extreme or severe conditions, starting with guidance from a certified Shaking Medicine Teacher or by booking a personalized coaching session is highly recommended.
-This all ensures your therapeutic tremoring practice is safe, empowering, and effective.
+Therapeutic tremoring, the focal point of Shaking Medicine founded by Dr. Keith R. Motes, is a somatic healing practice that releases stress, anxiety, and trauma while promoting nervous system regulation.
+This practice is generally very safe, and most people can handle standard intro level Shaking Medicine classes.
+We recommend a “less is more” approach where your connection to your innate tremor mechanism is sustainably grown.
+For those with extreme or severe conditions, getting professional medical advice, starting with guidance from a certified Shaking Medicine Teacher and/or booking a personalized coaching session is highly recommended.
+This ensures your therapeutic tremoring practice is safe, empowering, and effective for lifelong benefits.
+Always keep in mind that Shaking Medicine is not designed to diagnose anything and we aren't offering medical advice.

 Why Safety Matters in Therapeutic Tremoring

 Therapeutic tremoring, as practiced in Shaking Medicine, engages the autonomic nervous system to release tension and emotions.
-While safe for most, proper precautions prevent overwhelm, ensuring a safe therapeutic tremoring practice that fosters resilience and well-being.
-Our guidelines, inspired by Yoga, Qi Gong, and pioneers like Dr. Peter Levine’s Somatic Experiencing, emphasize gradual progression and self-regulation in somatic practices to suit your unique needs.
+While safe for most, proper precautionary measures prevent overwhelm, ensuring a therapeutic tremoring practice that fosters resilience, sustainability, and greater well-being.
+Our guidelines, inspired by Science, Yoga, Qi Gong, Somatics and pioneers like Dr. Peter Levine, Dr. Bradford Keeney, and many more (see our roots blog post), emphasize gradual progression and lots of self-regulation to suit your unique needs.

 • Key Safety Goals: